 Prof Lea Waters

-Lea is one of the world’s leading experts on Positive Education, Positive Organizations and Strength-Based Parenting and Teaching.
-As a University researcher, Lea turns her science into strength-based strategies to help organizations, educators and parents around the world build resilience in their employees and children, helping them to thrive.
+Lea is one of the world’s leading experts on Positive Education, Positive Organisations and Strength-Based Parenting and Teaching.
+As a University researcher, Lea turns her science into strength-based strategies to help organisations, educators and parents around the world build resilience in their employees and children, helping them to thrive.

 Lea is the President of the International Positive Psychology Association, serves on the World Happiness Council’s Council of Happiness & Education, and is the founding Director of the Centre for Positive Psychology at the University of Melbourne, where she’s worked for more than 20 years.

-Lea helps parents, educators and organizations make a small switch that makes a big difference in overall wellbeing.
+Lea helps parents, educators and organisations make a small switch that makes a big difference in overall wellbeing.

 As humans, we’re wired to focus on the negative and zoom in on what’s “off” — which can be hugely helpful when your life’s at stake, but for most of us, it’s a survival mechanism that’s outdated, and doing more harm than good.
 Lea proposes a better way for doing things.
 She says we can short-circuit our negative defaults by making a mental switch that flicks to shift our attention from weaknesses to strengths, and from the negative to positive news around us.